jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 To demonstrate how other languages, including graphical ones, can be integrated into Symbol I might show how text code is established.

-Text code is made out of a symbol by giving a reference to a symbol to a translation procedure.
-The translation procedure might construct a String object that contains the text code.
-Thus, a tranlation procedure takes a system and translates it to an object that represents the system.
+Text code is made out of a symbol by giving a reference to a symbol to a translation command.
+The translation command might construct a String object that contains the text code.
+Thus, a translation command takes a system and translates it to an object that represents the system.
 If you don’t translate the system to a String, but another type of object, containing shapes and lines, for instance a Shapes object, then you can establish a graphical language.

 The symbol diagram language is such a translation to a graphical language... ... yes, unfortunately the diagram language introduced so far is nothing more than a utilization of Symbol.
 It isn’t symbol itself.
 A system is retained in a J Data Base.
-The J Data Base stores the symbols and their relations and also a few standard translation procedures, which are also systems.
-Some of those standard translation procedures draw out the Symbol diagram language.
-Another set of those standard translation procedures produce the Symbol text language.
+The J Data Base stores the symbols and their relations and also a few standard translation commands, which are also systems.
+Some of those standard translation commands draw out the Symbol diagram language.
+Another set of those standard translation commands produce the Symbol text language.

 -----